rodrigcasio/NodeJS-rcasio-projects/personalNodePractice/express-APIs-practice/session-based-auth-API-5/READMEindex.md

             - 4.0.2 It creates two constants `username` and `password`.
             - 4.0.3 The names isnide the `{}` (username, password) **must match** the properties (keys) of the JavaScript object `req.body`.
         - 4.1 checking credentials.. (`user = findUser(...)`)
+            - Checks the credentials with the const variables `{ username, password }`, which holds the values from the response JavaScript Object `req.body`
         - 4.2 If `user` true.. sets the session properties, (`req.session.user = user.username`) this makes the server remember the user
         - 4.3 Sending a successful or failure JSON Response
 ```js